 Netsafe has received multiple reports from people about card fraud phone scams.
 There is an influx of scammers claiming to be from credit card providers or banks calling about suspicious transactions on your card.
-Learn about how this scams works and what you can do if you receive one of these calls now.
+Learn about how this scam works and what you can do if you receive one of these calls now.
+If you have been targeted, you can report a scam by completing an online report form or by emailing [email protected]

 An automated voice message will play when you answer the phone.
 The message will claim to be from your bank or credit card provider (e.g. Visa, Mastercard, Amex) explaining there have been one or more suspicious transactions on your card – usually totalling between $500 to $2000 The message will say to press one to dispute the charge(s) or speak with an agent about the charge(s).